skip to main content

 You can watch ABC’s Australian Open recap shows for free using an over-the-air antenna.
 But a free live TV streaming trial is the only way to watch live matches without paying.

-Fubo offers a solid seven-day free trial for all its base plans.
-We recommend starting a free trial with Fubo’s Elite plan or higher to get Tennis Channel with ESPN and ESPN2.
+Fubo offers a solid five-day free trial for all its base plans.
+I recommend starting a free trial with Fubo’s Elite plan or higher to get Tennis Channel with ESPN and ESPN2.
 Just be sure to cancel before the trial ends.

 How to watch the Australian Open FAQ